 Winning the World Series is the highest level of Yang available, and Theo Epstein achieved this not once, but twice, thus overcoming the historic Yin of the Boston Red Sox.
 And that’s what the Cubs are expecting him to achieve by bringing him to Chicago.

 Speaking as a Cubs fan–who has drank from the cup of Yin far more often than he has sampled any Yang–I can say that the Cubs’ Yang needs to be made as great as it possibly can be in the years ahead.
-I wish Theo Epstein the best, not for his sake, but for mine and those who are just as in need of Yang as I am.
+I wish Theo Epstein the best in taking us to that place we all want to be someday.